 Utica is a very small village located in the state of Ohio.
 With a population of 2,196 people and two constituent neighborhoods, Utica is the 426th largest community in Ohio.
-Utica has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+Utica has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Utica is a blue-collar town, with 38.98% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Because occupations involving physical labor dominate the local economy, Utica is generally considered to be a blue-collar town.
+40.59% of the Utica workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Utica is a village of sales and office workers, service providers, and production and manufacturing workers.
-There are especially a lot of people living in Utica who work in office and administrative support (18.21%), healthcare suport services (7.69%), and food service (7.59%).
+There are especially a lot of people living in Utica who work in office and administrative support (15.12%), food service (10.73%), and healthcare (6.63%).

 Utica is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The per capita income in Utica in 2010 was $18,022, which is low income relative to Ohio, and lower middle income relative to the rest of the US.
-This equates to an annual income of $72,088 for a family of four.
+The per capita income in Utica in 2010 was $18,665, which is lower middle income relative to Ohio and the nation.
+This equates to an annual income of $74,660 for a family of four.

 The people who call Utica home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Utica residents report their race to be White, followed by Asian.
-Important ancestries of people in Utica include Irish, English, Italian, and Scottish.
+Important ancestries of people in Utica include Irish, Italian, Scottish, and English.

 The most common language spoken in Utica is English.
-Other important languages spoken here include Spanish and Pacific Island languages.
+Other important languages spoken here include Spanish and German.